 Well, it’s not 🙂 The Landing page plays the role of a title that invites the visitor to enter the restaurant.
 And email marketing is the chef.
 The taste of his dish depends on whether the customer will stay here or not.

 In the classic model, after a subscription, the visitor’s data go to the CRM-system.
-With the correct email marketing, when the CRM and mail service works together, the subscriber immediately gets welcome-letter.
+With the correct email marketing strategy, when the CRM and mail service works together, the subscriber immediately gets a welcome-letter.
 For example, such as the online store FreePeople (the company – not a startup, but makes cool mail):

 What’s the secret: In a well-thought-out structure of Welcome – letter.
 A Welcome Letter is the first hook that intrigues subscribers, and at the same time, gives them an idea of what the project is about.
 Therefore, it is necessary to include in it:

 - Thank you for the subscription.
 It can be just a verbal thanks or a small gift: a benefit for a subscription—for example, free test access to an application.

 - Brief information on the startup, his target.
-It is essential that this text is not a dry summary of the news.
+This text mustn’t be a dry summary of the news.
 Add value to it for the reader.
 For example:

 “Our application will normalize your water balance.
 If you haven’t entered your water balance for a long time, it reminds you that it’s time to drink some water :)”.

 - Links to mobile applications and social networks.
 More than 80% of people check their mail via mobile phone or tablet.
 That means that it is also more convenient to follow your project through these devices.
 Pay it forward and make communication easier.
-Just remember that a lot of links in a message with a fresh IP is the road to spam-list.
+Just remember that many links in a message with a fresh IP are the road to spam-list.